-To be compliant with the data privacy regulation, Ipsen has implemented a responsive dispute process.
+In order to be compliant with the data privacy regulation, Ipsen has implemented a responsive dispute process.
 Each question or claim is centralized and followed up.
 After a thorough analysis of the inquiry, all applicants will receive a response via a letter signed by Ipsen.